cleophasmashiri/ui-as-microservices-creating-gateway/README.md

 </build>
 ```

--b.
-Run the following to install node and npm locally
+2. Run the following to install node and npm locally
  ```
  /mvnw generate-resources
 ```

-- Install angular cli
+3. Install angular cli
 - Create file npm in the root folder and copy the following.

 ```